TEFL: Teach English as a Foreign Language

 I learned about this cram school phenomenon when I visited Korea during my study abroad program.
 As a starry-eyed college junior, this job prospect appeared shallow at best, and colonialist at worst.
 I considered myself above the whole mess.

 After all, I had been granted an amazing opportunity to travel for 9 months straight, with only one thing expected of me: to learn.
 This trip was ideal.
-It was also a once-in-a-lifetime situation.
+Utopian, even.
+It was also never going to happen to me again.
 It’s rare to come across these programs in universities, let along post-grad.

-As senior year rolled around, I began to feel cabin fever from being in the states for too long.
+Flash forward one year.
+As I trudged my way through senior year back on campus, the cabin fever set in.
 I needed to travel again, so I weighed my options.

-- Apply for fellowships which would allow me to keep learning and traveling, and also leave me broke.
+- Apply for fellowships which would allow me to keep learning and traveling, and also leave me broke/in debt.

-- Aspire towards lofty goals of freelance travel writing, despite my then-limited professional writing experience.
+- Aspire toward lofty goals of freelance travel writing, despite my then-limited professional writing experience.

 - Suck it up and get a TEFL certificate.